loopandlearn/news/docs/index.md

 ## Version Updates

 iOS 18.5 has been [confirmed](https://www.loopandlearn.org/version-updates/#mac-xcode) to work with Xcode 16.4 by our testers.
-There have been no reported issue with any of the Open-Source apps on iOS 18.5 phones.
+There have been no reported issue with any of the Open Source apps on iOS 18.5 phones.

-Please see [Version Updates]((https://www.loopandlearn.org/version-updates) for details and check back often.
+Please see [Version Updates](https://www.loopandlearn.org/version-updates) for details and check back often.

 - - -